kzoldak/DataScienceSchoolIo/scikitlearn/notes/linear_regression.md

 ## Regression
 Least squares' most frequently used application is in fitting models to data.
 When fitting data with a model, the best-fit model (and its parameters) occurs when the sum of the squared residuals is minimized.

 ### Residuals
-Geometrically, residuals are the vertical distances between the dependent variable's (the y variable) observations and its estimates as predicted by the model; or the difference between the data point's y-axis value and the y-model value at the same value of x.
+Geometrically, residuals are the vertical distances between the dependent variable's observations (the y variable) and its estimates as predicted by the model; or the difference between the data point's y-axis value and the y-model value at the same value of x.
+This is usually shown as $(y-\hat{y})$.

 Residuals are also referred to as the errors in error analysis.
 The estimated model value for y (y-model) is always subtracted from the observed y value (y-data) so that positive residuals occur when the data point is located above the model and negative residuals occur when the data point is located below it.

-#### RSS
+#### Residual Sum of Squares (RSS)
 Total residuals for a given model is the "residual sum of squares" (RSS).
 Least squares line minimizes RSS.
 A lot of people simply refer to this as the "sum of squares" (SOS). sum( (y - ymodel)^2 ).